thycotic/ss-docs/secret-server-setup/download-hashes/index.md

 # Secret Server Download Hashes

-## 10.11.000063 (Current Version)
+## 10.9.000063 (Current Version)

->**Important:** These hashes are for the early release of 10.11.
+>**Important:** These hashes are for the early release of 10.11, which is 10.9.000063.
 The general release is not till April 13, 2021 for the on-premises version and between April 3rd and May 15th 2021, depending on region, for the cloud version.

 > **Note:** Calculated on 2021-03-22 16:43:23-04:00.